ryanatallah/dot-files/README.md

 Start with deletion by going to *Preferences* --> *Profiles* --> *Keys* --> *Left Option Key* --> `Esc+`

-Then, set up left/right navigation by adding keyboard shortcuts:
+Then, set up left/right navigation by adding keyboard shortcuts with the following escape sequences:

 - ⌥+←: `b`
 - ⌥+→: `f`